Haig Point Club: Beach club

 The club's Calibogue Club is located along the beach on Haig Point's "Outer Banks."
 It overlooks the Calibogue Sound, a major waterway connecting the Intracoastal Waterway to the Atlantic Ocean, with the Harbour Town lighthouse visible in the distance.
 While the original Beach Club has a pool, bar and barbecue, the Calibogue Club, opened in November 2008, is a separate but adjacent two-story structure with capacity for 160 diners.

 Dining

 Dining options include casual fare at the 30th Hole Grill in the Clubhouse, while the Calibogue Club offers waterfront dining for lunch and dinner.

 Equestrian center

 Haig Point has a private stabling facility that offers programs for all ages and abilities, including carriage rides and horseback riding.
 The center also offers lessons in English or Western seats.
 Pony rides are available for children.

 Strachan Mansion

-The historic Strachan Mansion, moved from St. Simons Island via barge in 1986, serves as a guesthouse with an intimate bar and billiards room.
+The historic Strachan Mansion, moved from St. Simons Island via barge in 1986, serves as a guesthouse with a bar and billiards room.

 Lighthouse

 The Haig Point Lighthouse was built in 1873.
 Open for private tours when not occupied, it is currently used as a guesthouse as well as a venue for weddings, receptions and special events.
-As legend goes, the ghost of a young maiden, Maggie, still occupies the site.